leashd

 LEASH_API_URL=https://leashd.dev \

-Wire it into your agent stack.
-For Claude Code, add leashd to your .mcp.json:
+Wire leashd into your agent stack.
+For Claude Code, add it to your .mcp.json:

 {